MetalistForever/ZO-AccSGD/README.md

 <p align="justify">This paper addresses an optimization problem where computing gradients is impractical, placing it within the realm of black-box optimization.
 In this context, oracles furnish only the objective function's value at a given point, potentially with bounded stochastic noise.
 Assuming convexity and increased smoothness, our contribution introduces a novel zero-order accelerated stochastic gradient descent (ZO-AccSGD) method, leveraging kernel approximation to exploit increased smoothness.
 Theoretical analysis reveals the superiority convergence results of our ZO-AccSGD algorithm over state-of-the-art (SOTA) methods, particularly in improved iteration complexity estimation.
 Moreover, our analysis demonstrates <i>a surprising way to improve convergence to the error floor by utilizing the overbatching effect</i>.
 Validation of our theoretical results is demonstrated both on the model function and on functions of interest in the field of machine learning.
 A comprehensive discussion underscores the superiority of our proposed algorithm, offering advancements in solving the original problem compared to existing state-of-the-art methods.

 <h2 align="left"> Intro </h2>
-This repository contains code for experiments, provided in the paper \url{}.
+This repository contains code for experiments, provided in the article.

 <h2 align="left"> Files </h2>
 <ul>